 Sweating on the soles has a fourth possible function of increasing friction on bare feet.
-This is thought to have helped our ancestors to increase the grip of feet on the ground when running from predators or any other threat.
+This is thought to have helped our ancestors to increase the grip of feet on the ground when running away from predators or any other threat.

 Sweat is produced in sweat glands, which are distributed all over the body.
 With the exception of specialised sweat glands in the armpit and groin, most sweat glands are of a type called eccrine glands.
 They are set deep in the skin and are served by nerves and arteries.

-When sweating activity is low only a small proportion of the glands will be working - as sweating increases, more glands are 'recruited'.
+When sweating activity is low, only a small proportion of the glands will be working; as sweating increases, more glands are 'recruited'.
 The differences between people in terms of how much they sweat are in part due to how quickly and readily their glands are called into action.

 Sweat is mostly water.
-However, it does contain some salts, including sodium chloride - which is why it has a salty taste.
+However it does contain some salts, including sodium chloride which is why it has a salty taste.

 How much do feet normally sweat?

-The total amount of sweat we produce depends on the number of working sweat glands and their activity.
+The total amount of sweat produced depends on the number of working sweat glands and their activity.
 This activity is regulated by nerves and hormones and affected by gender (men sweat more than women).
 When all the sweat glands are working at maximum capacity, the rate of perspiration for a human being may exceed three litres an hour.

 - Heat - both external heat and also high body temperature (fever).
 Sweating is an important way of reducing body temperature when it threatens to rise.
 In heatstroke, when the eccrine glands become exhausted and unable to sweat, the body temperature rises rapidly and can lead to death.